archie-judd/telescope-words.nvim/README.md

                 -- Default is as below ("antonyms", "similar to" and "also see"). pointer_symbols = { "!", "&", "^" },

-                -- When searching the dictionary, number of characters entered before fuzzy -- searching is used.
-To avoid returning the whole dictionary there is a lower -- limit of 1.
-Raise this if results are slow.
+                -- The number of characters entered before fuzzy searching is used.
+Raise this -- if results are slow.
 Default is 3. fzy_char_threshold = 3,

                 -- Choose the layout strategy.
 Default is as below.